dqops/dqo/docs/examples/numeric-values-in-range-integers-percent.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

-The `edition` column indicates how many percent of values are within the indicated by the user range.
-If the percentage of values in range exceeds the set thresholds then the file is not ready to be transcribed.

-We want to verify the percent of range values on `edition` column, which will tell us what percentage of data are ready to be transcribed.
+We want to verify the percent of range values on `edition` column.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using profiling [values_in_range_integers_percent](../checks/column/numeric/values-in-range-integers-percent.md) column check.
-Our goal is to verify if the percentage of indicated by the user range values on `edition` column does not fall below 1.0%.
+Our goal is to verify if the percentage of indicated by the user range values on `edition` column does not fall below the setup thresholds.

 In this example, we will set three minimum percentage thresholds levels for the check:

-- warning: 1.0%
+- warning: 5.0%
 - error: 2.0%
-- fatal: 5.0%
+- fatal: 1.0%

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../dqo-concepts/checks/index.md).

 **VALUE**

-If the percentage of data that is available for transcription falls below 1.0%, a warning alert will be triggered.
+If the percentage of valid values falls below 5.0%, a warning alert will be triggered.

 ## Data structure